 The Tesla Model X deliberately looks and feels different, the Jaguar I-Pace is part SUV, hatch, crossover and coupe, both pitched that way to make an impact and try to pull in buyers from all over.
 Both need growth.
 But Audi, defending huge sales volumes, has created a car people will recognise, understand.

 Although similarly sized, underneath the e-tron bears little resemblance to a Q7.
-It isn’t ground-up new, but the MLB Evo platform has been heavily adapted to underpin both this and next year’s e-tron Sportback.
-There’s an electric motor on each axle, the rear slightly more powerful than the front for a total of 402bhp and 490lb ft, and in between a 700kg, 95kwh battery pack.
+It isn’t ground-up new, but the MLB Evo platform has been heavily adapted to underpin both this and the forthcoming e-tron Sportback.
+There’s an electric motor on each axle, the rear slightly more powerful than the front for all-wheel drive when required.

 Further electric platforms are in the pipeline at Audi.
-The e-tron GT concept shown recently is based on Porsche’s Taycan, while further down the line Audi and Porsche are working jointly on an all-new electric platform, known internally as PPE.
+The forthcoming RS e-tron GT is based on Porsche’s Taycan, while further down the line Audi and Porsche are working jointly on an all-new electric platform known as PPE.
 That will form the base for the VW Group’s larger cars (possibly including Bentley) while VW’s own MEB platform will feature for its ID models.

-The e-tron seats five (there’s no seven seat option – at this stage at least), and has a large 605-litre boot.
-Key equipment includes adaptive air suspension, LED headlights, 360 degree cameras, keyless and charging points on both sides of the vehicle while options include a world-first: this production car is available with side cameras instead of mirrors are an option – though the Honda e and Lexus ES both offer camera mirrors, the e-tron got there first.
+The e-tron seats five (there’s no seven seat option), and has a large 605-litre boot.
+Key equipment includes adaptive air suspension, LED headlights, 360 degree cameras, keyless entry and charging points on both sides of the vehicle.
+Side cameras instead of mirrors are an option – though the Honda e and Lexus ES both offer camera mirrors, the e-tron got there first.